soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/retention-policies.md

 ### Content in OneDrive accounts and SharePoint sites

 A retention policy is applied at the level of a site collection.
-When you include a SharePoint site collection or OneDrive account in a retention policy, a Preservation Hold library is created, if one doesn't already exist.
+When you include a SharePoint site collection or OneDrive account in a retention policy, a Preservation Hold library will be created, if one doesn't already exist.
+You can view this library on the **Site contents** page in the top-level site of the site collection.
 Most users can't view the Preservation Hold library because it's visible only to site collection administrators.

 If a person attempts to change or delete content in a site that's subject to a retention policy, first the policy checks whether the content's been changed since the policy was applied.
 If this is the first change since the policy was applied, the retention policy copies the content to the Preservation Hold library, and then allows the person to change or delete the original content.
 Note that any content in the site collection can be copied to the Preservation Hold library, even if the content does not match the query used by the retention policy.